 A chef's knife and cutting board

-2. Prep the herb paste: Finely chop the shallot, parsley, basil and other herbs.
-Zest the lemon (I find a microplane is the best way to go.)
-Mix the shallot, herbs and lemon zest in a bowl and moisten with the olive oil to form a rough paste.
+Prep the herb paste: Finely chop the shallot, parsley, basil, and other herbs.
+Zest the lemon (I find a Microplane is the best way to go.)
+Mix the shallot, herbs, and lemon zest in a bowl, and moisten with the olive oil to form a rough paste.

-3. Prepare the baking tray: Lightly oil the rack and place it over the tray.
-Place the salmon fillet skin side down on the rack.
+Prepare the baking tray: Lightly oil the rack and place it over the tray.
+Place the salmon fillet skin-side down on the rack.

-4. Coat the salmon with the herbs: Pat the herbs on top of the salmon, forming a thick layer.
-I haven't had much luck coating the sides (the herbs usually fall off) but you can certainly give it a try.
+Coat the salmon with the herbs: Pat the herbs on top of the salmon, forming a thick layer.
+I haven't had much luck coating the sides (the herbs usually fall off), but you can certainly give it a try.

-5. Bake the salmon: Place the salmon in the oven on the middle rack and close the door immediately.
-Bake for 25 - 30 minutes.
+Bake the salmon 25 to 30 minutes: Place the salmon in the oven on the middle rack and close the door immediately.
+Bake for 25 to 30 minutes.
 A thicker fillet will usually need a little longer time.
-Check for doneness at 20 minutes: remove the tray of salmon from the oven and close the oven door.
+Check for doneness at 20 minutes: Remove the tray of salmon from the oven and close the oven door.
 (Since the oven is at such a low heat, you want to keep the door closed as much as possible.)
 Place a knife tip in the thickest part of the salmon and gently pry it open.
 If the salmon separates into flakes, it's done.
 If not, return it to the oven for another five minutes.

-• The salmon is delicious served just out of the oven, or at room temperature.
+- The salmon is delicious served just out of the oven, or at room temperature.
 Leftovers make a delicious salmon salad when mixed with a small amount of mayo or thick yogurt.
-No additional seasoning necessary as the fish is already deeply flavored.
+No additional seasoning is necessary, as the fish is already deeply flavored.